 The Vanderbilt University Medical Center Internship in Professional Psychology (VUMC-IPP) will now consist of the VUMC Department of Psychiatry and Behavioral Sciences Divisions of Adult Psychology and Child Psychology.
 The training sites are located in a large university medical center in Nashville.
 The VUMC-IPP is a member of the Internship and Postdoctoral Programs in Professional Psychology (AAPIC) and has been continuously approved by the American Psychological Association (APA) since 1971.
-An APA site visit will occur in the fall of 2018.
+Currently, we are transitioning to an independent site and the VUMC-IPP is considered fully Accredited with a site visit planned for fall of 2018.

 The VUMC-IPP offers training in three specific Primary Placements (or Major Emphasis Areas):